-You stop replication by closing your environment cleanly, as is normal for an DB application.
+You stop replication by closing your environment cleanly in the same way you would for any DB application.

 For example, the following code fragment initializes, then stops and starts replication.
 Note that other replication activities are omitted for brevity.

 Note that the following code fragment would be part of a larger class that must implement com.sleepycat.db.EventHandler.
 This class is used to track state changes between master and replica.
 We put off that implementation for the moment, but the point remains that the following code fragment would be contained in a method or two that you would include in your com.sleepycat.db.EventHandler implementation.